micmejia/bible-dump/AMPC/Luke/Luke 7.md

-In that very hour Jesus was healing many [people] of sicknesses and distressing bodily plagues and evil spirits, and to many who were blind He gave [[^g]a free, gracious, joy-giving gift of] sight.
+In that very hour Jesus was healing many [people] of sicknesses and distressing bodily plagues and evil spirits, and to many who were blind He gave [a free, gracious, joy-giving gift of] sight.